marcalva/ambimux/README.md

 EM options

-  -h, --eps           Convergence threshold, where the percent change in parameters
+  -x, --out-min       Calculate the likelihood and demultiplex barcodes that have at least this many
-                      must be less than this value [1e-5].
+                      RNA UMIs or ATAC fragments.
+If there both the UMIs and fragments are below this, skip.
+[100] -h, --eps           Convergence threshold, where the percent change in parameters must be less than this value [1e-5].
-  -q, --max-iter      Maximum number of iterations to perform for EM [20].
+  -q, --max-iter      Maximum number of iterations to perform for EM [100].
   -d, --seed          Optional random seed to initialize parameters for EM.
   -T, --threads       Optional number of threads to use [1].